vercel/next.js/docs/api-routes/request-helpers.md

 }
 ```

-`responseLimit` is automatically enabled, warning when an API routes' response body is over 4MB.
+`responseLimit` is automatically enabled, warning when an API Routes' response body is over 4MB.

 If you are not using Next.js in a serverless environment, and understand the performance implications of not using a CDN or dedicated media host, you can set this limit to `false`.